sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/08-timing-hazards.md

 ### Static-0 hazard

 Occurs when output must stay at 0 but temporarily switches to a 1 due to a change in input.
+Would exist only if a variable and its component are connected to the same AND gate, either directly or via other gates.

 ### Static-1 hazard